DocPlanner/php-recruitment-refactor-assignment/README.md

 - Remember to write tests that test business logic, not implementation.
 - It's up to you how much time you want to spend.
 - If you could do something better, but it's too much work, please put a comment what you would improve.
-- If you have any issue or something is unclear, don't hesitate to ask.
+- If something is unclear, don't hesitate to ask.